MariaRiosNavarro/MariaRiosNavarro/README.md

 - 🎬 As a filmmaker (stand by props) with a great passion for new technological developments, I am looking for new challenges in the field of web development.
 I am a dedicated, creative and self-motivated career changer.

-- 💻 I already have knowledge in HTML, CSS and JavaScript, which I have continuously developed in my spare time.
+- 💻 I already have knowledge in HTML, CSS, JavaScript and REACT which I have continuously developed in my spare time.
 Currently, I am completing the web development bootcamp at <a href="https://www.neuefische.de/" target="_blank">"neue Fische"</a> to further deepen my knowledge and skills.